Schlock Mercenary: Other related works

 John Ringo's Troy Rising series has been inspired by the Schlock Mercenary universe.
 It is set in the early days of human-alien contact, but is not considered canon for the comic series.

 The webcomic Under the Lemon Tree published a crossover with Schlock Mercenary, though it is non-canon in the Schlock Mercenary continuity.

 Reception and honors

 The first Schlock Mercenary book publication was covered in Analog Science Fiction and Fact, which described it as "inventive and humorous."
-The comic tied for outstanding science fiction comic in the Web Cartoonist's Choice Awards in 2004, and was again nominated in 2005 and 2007.
+The comic tied for outstanding science fiction comic in the Web Cartoonists' Choice Awards in 2004, and was again nominated in 2005 and 2007.
 The strip won for Best Cameo in the 2001 awards.

 Five story collections have been nominated for the Hugo Award for Best Graphic Story: The Body Politic (2009),The Longshoreman of the Apocalypse (2010), Massively Parallel (2011), Force Multiplication (2012), and Random Access Memorabilia (2013).Schlock Mercenary has also been cited on lists of top web comics published by Wired and Ars Technica.